First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 KAPLAN: Commander.

 CHAKOTAY: I'm Commander Chakotay of the Starship Voyager.
-We're responding to a
+We're

-distress call.
-We're looking for whoever it was who asked for our help.
+responding to a distress call.
+We're looking for whoever it was who

 KAPLAN: Commander!